scrungus/ZeroTetris/README.md

 #### 3.1.1.
 Available environments

 There are currently two environments provided:
-- `simplifiedtetris-binary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid, plus the current piece's ID.
+- `simplifiedtetris-binary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid, plus the current piece's ID
-- `simplifiedtetris-partbinary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid excluding the top `piece_size` rows, plus the current piece's ID.
+- `simplifiedtetris-partbinary-v0`: The observation space is a flattened NumPy array containing a binary representation of the grid excluding the top `piece_size` rows, plus the current piece's ID

 #### 3.1.2.
 Building more environments